-- Assemble an investigative file and keep it in a secure location.

-- Keep a timeline of the steps in the process, including dates of all meetings and interviews.

-- Interviews notes vs. recording.
+- Assemble an investigative file and keep it in a secure location. - Keep a timeline of the steps in the process, including dates of all meetings and interviews. - Interviews notes vs. recording. - Notes handwritten vs. computer. - Interviewee verification. - Records of all contacts, including emails and phone calls with all parties.

-- Recording is becoming more common

-- Notes handwritten vs. computer.

-- Interviewee verification.

-- Records of all contacts, including emails and phone calls with all parties.